Huntington-Mobile-Dev-Flutter/Huntington-Mobile-Dev-Flutter.github.io/README.md

-# Clean Framework Code Lab
+# Clean Architecture Code Lab

-This is the source repository for the [Clean Framework Code Lab][cfcl] site.
+This is the source repository for the [Clean Architecture Code Lab][cacl] site.

 ## Developers